 All three entries on this list have earned their place by being the best in their classes.
 Dr. Comfort Protector diabetic work boots are a whole other level of threatening and durable.
 The lace-up, hook, and loop features are our personal favorites.

-However, the best work shoes for diabetics, in our estimation, are the Dr. Comfort Ranger Therapeutic Diabetic Work Boot.
-These are an excellent pick for any diabetic seeking good-looking styling, supreme comfort, and unmatched safety features.
+In our estimation, the Dr. Comfort Ranger Therapeutic Diabetic Work Boot is the best work shoe for people with diabetes.
+It is an excellent pick for any diabetic seeking good-looking styling, supreme comfort, and unmatched safety features.